-One of the favorite items at the Trading Post is Blue Bell!
+Every day your camper will have break time and an opportunity to stop by the Trading Post.
+Parents can put money in their camper’s Trading Post account so they can purchase snacks or Cho-gear.
+One of the favorite items at the Trading Post is Blue Bell ice cream!
 But rest assured, your camper won’t be able to purchase 10 sweet treats in one sitting.
-The staff at the Trading Post makes sure that campers get just 3 treats per visit.
+The staff at the Trading Post makes sure that younger campers get no more than 3 treats per visit.

 I usually put $60 in my camper’s account.
 This is enough money for my campers to buy a snack and a drink each day.
 They could use that money to buy a shirt or two as well, but usually they wait until I am there on Closing Day to make those purchases.